snowball-lv/ext2/README.md

+WIP.
 Command line tool for manipulating ext2 images.
 An exercise in designing a VFS layer.

 ## Usage